santhosh-tekuri/logflow/README.md

 clone this project

-select a worker node say `worker2` for peformance test and label it:
+select a worker node say `worker2` for peformance test and `perf` label:

 ```shell
 $ kubectl get nodes